urbit/urbit.org-reloaded/content/using/install.md

 Landscape is the Urbit web interface, and it's the best way to interact with your planet.
 To access Landscape:

 1. Start your planet.
 In the boot messages, look for a line that says something like `http: live (insecure, public) on 80`.
 The number given is the port that your planet is using.
-2. If the port given is 80, simply type `localhost` into your browser's address bar.
-If the given port is a different number, such as `8080`, you would type `localhost:8080`.
+2. If the port given is 80, and you are running Urbit on your personal computer, simply type `localhost` into your browser's address bar.
+If you are running urbit on a cloud server, type the ip of your cloud server.
+If the given port is a different number, such as `8080`, you would type `localhost:8080` or `your-cloud-ip:8080`.
 You'll be met with a login prompt.
 3. Type your password you got from running `+code` above.
 4. You're in!
 Now you can explore groups, join chat channels, share links, and much more.